puppetlabs/puppet-docs/source/puppet/4.9/hiera_use_function.md

     * `'merge'` --- Same as `<MERGE BEHAVIOR>` (argument 3).
     * `'default_value'` --- Same as `<DEFAULT VALUE>` (argument 4).
     * `'default_values_hash'` (hash) --- A hash of lookup keys and default values.
-If Puppet can't find a normal value, it will check this hash for the requested key before giving up.
+If Hiera can't find a normal value, it will check this hash for the requested key before giving up.
 You can combine this with `default_value` or a lambda, which will be used if the key isn't present in this hash.
 Defaults to an empty hash.